haosulab/ManiSkill/docs/source/contributing/tasks.md

 ManiSkill is both an API as well as a source of high-quality simulated tasks in robotics.
 We encourage users to build off the ManiSkill API in their own codebases using our flexible API for CPU/GPU simulation.
 The documentation on how to use the ManiSkill API to do so is here: https://maniskill.readthedocs.io/en/latest/user_guide/tutorials/custom_tasks.html

-For those who want to maintain a high standard for task building in addition to contributing official tasks to ManiSkill, we require the following
+For those who want to maintain a high standard for task building in addition to contributing official tasks to ManiSkill, we recommend the following
 - Proper labelling of which robots/agents are supported
 - Good use of typing when possible
 - Documentation on what the task is, reset distribution/task randomizations, etc.